 Treatment: Normally healthcare providers or physicians use antibiotics to treat acute bacterial prostatitis.
 If the pain is unmanageable, your healthcare provider or physicians may prescribe pain medication.

 In cases where the prostate has enlarged and obstructed the urethra, an intermittent catheter can be prescribed to help void the bladder.
 An intermittent catheter is a thin tube that is inserted into the obstructed urethra, creating a clear passage for urine to come out.
 The intermittent catheter is inserted every time one needs to urinate and is disposed of afterward.

-Symptoms are the same as acute bacterial prostatitis but present recurrently and often less intensely.
+Symptoms: Symptoms are the same as acute bacterial prostatitis but present recurrently and often less intensely.

 This condition is subdivided into two types: inflammatory and noninflammatory.

 One major effect of prostatitis is urinary retention, which is the inability of urine to leave the body completely or partially.
 As the prostate becomes inflamed and enlarged, it obstructs the urethra, which travels through the middle of the prostate to connect the bladder and the penis.
-The obstruction of the urethra causes urinary retention, in which case the urine cannot leave the body or have trouble being emptied completely.
+The obstruction of the urethra causes urinary retention, causing the urine cannot leave the body or have trouble being emptied completely.

-Untreated urinary retention can increase risks for getting a bladder infection, bladder damage, UTI, kidney infection, and kidney failure.
+What’s more, urinary retention can increase risks for getting a bladder infection, bladder damage, UTI, kidney infection, and kidney failure.

 Doctors may prescribe catheters to manage urinary retention.
-Here is a comprehensive guide for how the choose the right catheter for you, covering important topics like size, tip, infection risks, types of lubrication, discretion and portability.
+Here is a comprehensive guide for how the choose the right catheter for you, covering important topics like size, tip, infection risks, types of lubrication, discretion, and portability.